blakegearin/favicon-packs/README.md

 - What about Chromium browsers?

   - I don't have plans to port this due to Google's manifest v3 rollout.
 It's harmful and anti-competitive.
 I recommend reading [this article from EFF](https://www.eff.org/deeplinks/2021/12/chrome-users-beware-manifest-v3-deceitful-and-threatening).
-I'm a big fan of [Zen Browser](https://zen-browser.app/) at the moment.
+I'm a fan of [Zen Browser](https://zen-browser.app/) at the moment.

 ## Contributing